Oregon Association of Independent Inns

 Silver Falls State Park Is the Largest State Park In Oregon, 20 Miles Southeast of Salem In Oregon’s Willamette Valley.
 The “crown jewel” of the Oregon State Parks system this 9,000+ acre park offers more than 35 Miles Of backcountry trails for mountain biking, Hiking or horseback riding.

-Oregon Coast
+Along the Oregon Coast

-munson creek fallsTravel south along the Oregon Coast from Oceanside to The Nature Conservancy’s Cascade Head Preserve.
+Travel south along the Oregon Coast from Oceanside to The Nature Conservancy’s Cascade Head Preserve.
 Hike the 3.4-mile trail to see rare wildflowers, including hairy checkermallow and the Cascade Head catchfly – most of the catchfly’s world population found only here.

 Port Orford Heads State Park is home to a number of wildflower hikes.
 Look for coast lilies and coastal gumweed.
 The entire Curry county shoreline is public, bordered by scenic viewpoints, parks, sea stacks and natural bridges.
 Hike through a forest of mixed conifer into rugged headlands to spot wild iris, cat’s ear and hot-pink salmonberry flowers.
-Day trip from Oregon Coast Lodging
+Day trip from an Oregon Coast Lodging property.

-Eastern Oregon
+Central and Eastern Oregon

 Wilson Ranches Retreat should be your home base when visiting the John Day Fossil Beds.
 Take a stroll along the Clarno Unit trails to see Mariposa lilies, orange globe mallow, purple sage, prairie clovers and more.
 Look for golden bee plant, hedgehog cactus and bitterroot along the five Painted Hills trails through May.

-Wilson Ranches Retreat provides the perfect accommodations when traveling the Journey Through Time Scenic Byway and the Wild and Scenic John Day River.
+Wilson Ranches Retreat provides the perfect accommodations when traveling the Journey Through Time Scenic Byway along the Wild and Scenic John Day River.
 The Ranch offers up true Oregon hospitality and an Old West Experience.

 Head into the North Eastern corner of Oregon and the Zumwalt Prairie Preserve.
-The Prairie is situated in the Wallowa River Valley northeast of Joseph, Oregon, and the Bronze Antler Bed and Breakfast.
+The Prairie is situated in the Wallowa River Valley northeast of Joseph, Oregon and the Bronze Antler Bed and Breakfast.
 A tapestry of more than 100 wildflower species, from lupine to goldenrod find space in the 33,000 acres.
 This Nature Conservancy preserve is part of the largest intact bunchgrass prairie in North America.

 Portland Region

-In Tryon Creek State Natural Areahikers can spot the white three-petaled Trillium on the aptly named Trillium Trail.
+In Tryon Creek State Natural Area hikers can spot the white three-petaled Trillium on the aptly named Trillium Trail.

 a single trillium flower with large green leavesTucked in the neighborhoods of West Linn, the Camassia Natural Area is in a lesser-known wildflower haven that is a must-visit come springtime.
 You’ll find many species of wildflower, including camas lily, blue-eyed Mary and buttercup.